User Guide

 Global Search

-Press Ctrl+K (or click the search icon in the header) to open global search.
+Press / or click the search bar in the header to open global search.
 It searches across:

 - Switches (by name, location, management IP, model, manufacturer, tags)